Donald Trump 2016 presidential campaign: Use of Twitter

 Donald Trump's prolific use of Twitter, which he started using in March 2009, earned him millions of followers.
 His almost daily use of social media as a vehicle for connecting to his audience is unprecedented as a campaign tool.
 On November 22, 2015, Trump retweeted an image containing racially charged and inaccurate crime data between blacks and whites, cited to a non-existent group.
 According to Newsweek, the image appeared to originate with a neo-Nazi Twitter account.
 When later asked by Bill O'Reilly about his sharing of the image, Trump confirmed that he had personally retweeted the image and said that it came from "sources that are very credible."
-The Annenberg Public Policy Center's FactCheck.org reported that the image was a "bogus graphic."
+FactCheck.org reported that the image was a "bogus graphic."

 On February 28, Trump re-tweeted a Mussolini quote that had been posted from a parody bot created by Gawker: "It is better to live one day as a lion than 100 years as a sheep".
-When informed that the source of the quote was 20th century Italian fascist dictator Benito Mussolini, Trump responded that the origin of the quote made no difference because "it's a very good quote."
+When informed that the source of the quote was Italian fascist dictator Benito Mussolini, Trump responded that the origin of the quote made no difference because "it's a very good quote."

 On July 2, 2016, Trump tweeted a picture originally created as a meme by white supremacists.
 The tweet featured a photo of Clinton next to a star-shaped badge saying "Most Corrupt Candidate Ever!" with a background of $100 bills.
 The six-pointed star was interpreted as a Star of David and the tweet denounced as "blatantly anti-semitic" by many observers, ranging from the Hillary Clinton campaign to the Anti-Defamation League to House Speaker Paul Ryan.
 However, Trump's former campaign director Corey Lewandowski dismissed the attacks as "political correctness run amok" and compared the star to a sheriff's badge.
 The Trump campaign took down the image, then re-uploaded it with a circle replacing the star.
 However, the re-uploading of the image included the hashtag "#AmericaFirst", and so was criticized by many pundits as evoking the name of the America First Committee, the name of a fascist organization in the United States that urged appeasement with Adolf Hitler and Nazi Germany in the Second World War.

-In September 2016, after Hillary Clinton's "deplorables" comment, Donald Trump retweeted a statement President Obama made in 2012 regarding Mitt Romney's 47% comment.